DCC-Lab/PyHardwareLibrary/README-USB.md

 Again, the important aspects.

 1. It has a configuration value of 1, which happens to be the only one.
+Notice that it starts at 1, not 0.

+   *In fact, some devices in the wild are distributed with a single configuration labelled '0'.
+This is invalid according to the standard because `set_configuration(0)` is the method to unconfigure a device and `0` is the value returned when the device is unconfigured, but nevertheless still occurred.
+For a while, since it was so common, Microsoft and Apple had a workaround and still accepted 0 as a valid configuration number but around 2020 (Windows 10 and Catalina I believe), both companies stopped doing that and required changes in the devices (which is hard: this is hardcoded in the device).*

 2. It says it has one **USB Interface.**  This is discussed below.

 3. The configuration has some technical details, such as the fact it does not need extra power and will require 100 mA or less when connected.

 ### Choosing a USB interface